 2. Siberian Husky

 These beautiful wolf-like dogs are well-known for their attractive coats and eyes, but they are also incredibly athletic.
 They are the most popular dog breed used for sledding, as they are energetic and have incredible strength, stamina, endurance, and resistance to cold climates.
-This sledding heritage means that Huskies love to run, and this can be challenging when exercising them on a leash.
+This sledding heritage means Huskies love to run, and this can be challenging when exercising them on a leash.
 When they are let off the leash, they will often bolt, and learned commands are quickly forgotten.
 Walking Huskies with added weights and packs will assist in burning off excess energy, of which they have an abundance.

 3. German Shepherd